numba/numba/docs/source/extending/overloading-guide.rst

 As you can see, the implementation only supports what you need right now:

-* Only supports
-* Only integer and floating-point types
+* Only supports integer and floating-point types
 * All vector norms
 * Only the Frobenius norm for matrices
 * Code sharing between vector and matrix implementations using